- helps suppress weeds and makes them easier to remove

 * play chips can also be used as mulch but it will have a different appearance and color you may not prefer

-* Coarse bark mulch will last quite a bit longer than finer bark
+* Coarse bark mulch will last quite a bit longer than finer bark.
+You get less coverage per cu. ft though.

-* Cedar chip mulch is sometimes available, - you may try Issaquah lumber.
+* Cedar chip mulch is sometimes available, - you may try Issaquah lumber in Seattle.
+Shredded cedar mulch is generally available, and i think it is a good product.

-* Dyed wood chip mulch if used should be certified not to contain shredded pallets before using it.
+* wood chip mulch, especially dyed products, should be certified not to contain shredded pallets before using it.